PhilRunninger/sql.nvim/ReadMe.md

     * **postgres**: `psql -h <server> -d <database> -f <file> -F\";\" -A`
 * Each `<platform>` object contains:
     * a `"servers": {...}` object, and
     * an optional `"alignLimit"` numeric value.
-If time to do the alignment is estimated to exceed this threshold, it is skipped.
+If the time estimate for doing the alignment exceeds this threshold, it is skipped.
 The default is `5` seconds.
 A value of `0` turns alignment off.
-* The `"servers"` object contains an object for each server of interest that hosts one or more databases.
+* The `"servers"` object contains an object for each server of interest.
 * The `<server>` objects hold additional command-line arguments as needed: user ID, password, port, etc. To specify a switch that has no value, enter it like so: `{"-j": null}`.
-The additional arguments are appended to the appropriate default command line.
+The additional arguments are appended to the platform's default command line.
+* The `<server>` objects also can have a special integer value named `"order"`.
+Use this to move favorites to the top.
+Servers are sorted primarily by `"order"` (ones without `"order"` are placed below the rest), and secondarily by name.

 ## Dependencies
 - For running **sqlserver** queries, [sqlcmd.exe](https://learn.microsoft.com/en-us/sql/tools/sqlcmd/sqlcmd-utility?view=sql-server-ver16&tabs=go%2Cwindows&pivots=cs1-cmd) must be installed and in the path.